-This is your list of supplies to bring to Brooklyn Birthing Center on the big day!
+This is your list of supplies to bring to the Birth Center on the big day!
 We recommend preparing these items when you are 37 weeks pregnant.

 Learn more about feeding your newborn during the first days and weeks of life.
 You may also want to review the comprehensive breastfeeding packet.

 Learn about Shaken Baby Syndrome.
 This handout also includes information about how to soothe a crying baby, and how to cope if you feel stressed or frustrated during early parenthood.

 During your postpartum home visit, a nurse will take a small sample of your baby’s blood to screen for inherited disorders.
 Learn more about the New York State Newborn Screening Program by reading the brochure linked above or by browsing this website.
 Click here if you do not want your baby’s blood sample to be used for research purposes.

 During your postpartum home visit, a nurse will check your baby’s hearing.
 Learn more about the newborn hearing screening, and about signs of hearing loss in infants.

 Are you due for a Pap smear?
 Or just an annual check-up?
 Learn more about the new guidelines regarding Pap smears.

 Learn more about available birth control methods at Bedsider.org!
 Please also read this page and birth control and breastfeeding.

 Please visit our Resources Directory page for recommended doulas, breastfeeding counselors, pediatricians, therapists, peer support groups, resources for working parents, informational websites, apps, and much more!